ARIA Scopingourplanet Image

 Discover more

-Meet the programme team
+Meet the programme teams

-Our Programme Directors are supported by a Programme Specialist (P-Spec) and Technical Specialist (T-Spec); this is the nucleus of each programme team.
-P-Specs co-ordinate and oversee the project management of their respective programmes, whilst T-Specs provide highly specialised and targeted technical expertise to support programmatic rigour.
+Our Programme Directors are supported by a Programme Specialist (P-Spec) and Technical Specialist (T-Spec); this is the nucleus of each team.
+P-Specs lead the project management of their programme and opportunity space, whilst T-Specs provide specialised technical expertise to support programmatic rigour.

 A photo of Sarah Bohndiek and Gemma Bale